-Created last century around an attractive 17th century manor house, the garden is one of the most harmonious small gardens in Britain.
-It features secluded lawns, pools and colourful borders.
-There is also an attractive kitchen garden, and orchards.
+Created last century around an attractive 17th century manor house, Tintinhull Garden is one of the most harmonious gardens in Britain – the small, but perfectly formed vision of Phyliss Reiss.
+The different ‘living rooms’ are full of scent and colour, and feature secluded lawns, pools and imaginative borders.

-Enclosed by brick walls added about 1720, the garden was originally laid out by Dr Price in 1904.
-What remains of Dr Price’s garden, is an intricate blue lias pathway leading down to the fountain gardem.
+Enclosed by brick walls added in about 1720, this area of the garden was originally laid out by Dr Price in 1904.
+What remains today is an intricate blue lias pathway leading down to the fountain garden.

 This was the first area Captain and Mrs Reiss set about developing.
 It had been a rough paddock with a muddy path running along the north wall of the house.

-One of Phyliss Reiss’s best known colour combinations was purple and gold, this can be seen in the east facing border in the garden.
-We have changed the planting to be more floriferous rather than shrubby.
+One of Phyllis Reiss’s best known colour combinations was purple and gold, which can be seen in the east facing border here.

 Behind the formal garden is the peaceful arboretum; a beautiful area of woodland that provides a contrast to the formal garden.
 Today it is a secluded oasis where people can enjoy a walk or make use of the picnic tables located there.